omkar9126-Git/AutoBI-powerbi-automation-query-assistant/Instructions.md

 ### 2. Save Copies as Heat Number
 - Save both the Excel and PowerBI files using the **heat number** as the filename (e.g., `N6491`)
-- Save them into the `Indivisual Dashboards` folder
+- Save them into the `Individual Dashboards` folder

 ---